 About the contributors:

-- Mark Nelson is a Consulting Solution Architect in the Platform Architecture Team in Oracle Development.
+- Mark Nelson is an Architect (“IC6″) in the Platform Architecture Team in Oracle Development.
 Mark’s focus area is continuous delivery, configuration management and provisioning – making it simple to manage the configuration of complex environments and applications built with Oracle Database, Fusion Middleware and Fusion Applications, on-premise and in the cloud.
 Before joining the Platform Architecture team, Mark was a senior member of the A-Team since 2010, and worked in Sales Consulting at Oracle since 2006 and various roles at IBM since 1994.

 - Tanya Williams is a Japan/Asia Pacific Fusion Middleware Product Manager with Oracle Corporation, with a special interest in social business process management, portals and enterprise content management.